iad-ABDUL-RAOUF/pfmag/README.md

 ## Preliminaries

 To create your own resampling strategy, first, look at how the 'doNothingResampling' is loaded in the main.
-And update the main to be able to use your 'multinomialResampling' instead.
+Update the main to be able to use your 'multinomialResampling' instead.
 You may develop it in multinomialResampling.h and multinomialResampling.c.
 Again take inspiration on doNothingResampling.h and .c.
+You may also look at the usefull function provided in weight.h

 Using 'gsl_ran_multinomial' from GSL, to generate samples folowing the multinomial distribution, can help you.

-To give you an idea, my own multinomialResampling.c is less than 40 lines of code.
-If you need much more it might means that you made a mistake somewhere.
-The hardest part is mainly to understand the codebase I gave you (ask for help).
+To give you an idea, my own multinomialResampling.c file is shorter than 40 lines.
+If you need much more lines of code it might means that you made a mistake somewhere.
+The hardest part is mainly to understand the codebase and the subject I gave you (ask for help).

 ## Option 1 : Resampling